Who should apply?

 Why choose Mason?

-- This online program is a mirror image of the CAHME-accredited, on-campus MHA in Health Systems Management degree program.
+- Our online program is CAHME-accredited and mirrors the on-campus MHA program in Health Systems Management.

-- Students are able to complete the online degree program in as few as 24 months.
+- Students can complete the online degree program in 30 months.

 Program requirements for the master’s degree in health administration are subject to change.

 Most courses for the Mason’s online MHA in Health Systems Management are offered in convenient, online asynchronous format.
-Two in-person practicums develop leadership skills in real-world settings.
+One in-person practicums develop leadership skills in real-world settings.

 HAP 715 Health Economics